Dr. Jekyll and Mr. Hyde (1920 Paramount film): Plot

-Utilizing his potion, Jekyll literally begins to live a double life: the compassionate and gentlemanly doctor by day, and the lustful, hunchbacked "creature" who ventures out largely at night.
-As Hyde, he lurks about the seediest parts of London, frequenting opium dens, bars, and music halls—anywhere he can satisfy his "dark indulgences".
-He rents a small furnished room in the area and brings Gina (Nita Naldi), a young woman and exotic dancer, to live with him.
-Soon, however, Hyde tires of her company and forces her to leave.
+Jekyll begins to live a double life: by day a compassionate and gentlemanly doctor, and by night a lustful, hunchbacked creature who ventures out to opium dens, bars, and music halls to satisfy his "dark indulgences".
+He rents a small furnished room and brings Gina to live with him.
+Soon, however, Hyde tires of her company and ejects her.
+Each time Jekyll takes the potion to become Hyde, he becomes increasingly depraved and physically more hideous.